ankitasingh001/Blockchain/assign-2/Readme.md

 ## RUNNING THE CODE :

-(i) Hard code the seed IP and port number in the "Client.py" and "AdvClient.py" files.
+1. Hard code the seed IP and port number in the "Client.py" and "AdvClient.py" files.
-(ii) Run Seed.py in the format :
+2. Run Seed.py in the format :
 	python3 Seed.py <IP> <PORT>
-(iii) Run Client.py in the format
+3. Run Client.py in the format
     python3 Client.py <IP> <PORT> <nodeHashPower in %>
-(iv) Run AdvClient.py in the format
+4. Run AdvClient.py in the format
     python3 AdvClient.py <IP> <PORT> <nodeHashPower in %>
-(v) draw_tree.py has the following dependencies :
+5. draw_tree.py has the following dependencies :

 Python packages: